TomPace101/nanopore_diffusion/notes.md

 This would (potentially) get rid of the \_folders attribute and \_full_path Everything in folderstructure should become a Path.

+_TODO_ should ParameterSet be split into a base class, and a derived class that includes all the doit support?

 _TODO_ in buildgeom, validate geometric inputs (different formulas for different geometries)